 - For seizures:

 - Adults and children 10 years of age or older—Dose is based on body weight and must be determined by your doctor.
-At first, the usual dose is 10 to 15 milligrams (mg) per kilogram (kg) of body weight a day to start.
-Your doctor may increase your dose gradually every week by 5 to 10 mg per kg of body weight if needed.
-However, the dose is usually not more than 60 mg per kg of body weight a day.
+At first, the usual dose is 10 to 15 milligrams (mg) per kilogram (kg) of body weight per day.
+Your doctor may gradually increase your dose every week by 5 to 10 mg per kg of body weight if needed.
+However, the dose is usually not more than 60 mg per kg of body weight per day.
 If the total dose a day is greater than 250 mg, it is usually divided into smaller doses and taken two or more times during the day.

 - For seizures: